-The complaint must be made to Mr Stewart James (Executive Headteacher) via the school office.
+The complaint must be made to the Executive Headteacher) via the school office.
 This may be done in person, by letter (preferably on the complaint form), by email or telephone.
 The Executive Headteacher will record the date the complaint is received and will acknowledge receipt in writing, by letter or email, within 5 school days.
-Within this response, Mr Stewart James (Executive Headteacher) if needed will seek to clarify the nature of the complaint, what remains unresolved and what outcome the complainant would like to see.
+Within this response, the Executive Headteacher) if needed will seek to clarify the nature of the complaint, what remains unresolved and what outcome the complainant would like to see.
 The Executive Headteacher will indicate if a face to face meeting is the most appropriate way to secure clarification or whether the complainant should respond by letter or email.

-At the conclusion of the investigation, Mr Stewart James (Executive Headteacher) will provide a formal written response within 15 school days of the receipt of the complaint.
-If Mr Stewart James (Executive Headteacher) is unable to meet this deadline, they will provide the complainant with an update and revised response date.
+At the conclusion of the investigation, the Executive Headteacher) will provide a formal written response within 15 school days of the receipt of the complaint.
+If the Executive Headteacher) is unable to meet this deadline, they will provide the complainant with an update and revised response date.